-Helpful steps after the death of a loved one
+Helpful steps after a loved one has passed

 After the death of a loved one, you'll have many important financial decisions to make.
 These tips can help you.